ro-double-b/RPFantasyDR_S9/open-items.md

 [x] error when autopopulate starts, still getting errors but wont time out [x] add buttions for scroll of queens
 [x] when you login you dont get update ranking, etc...
+[x] express session is not working currently

+[ ] check to make sure that you dont get logged out after submitting a selection [ ] try to stay where you are at on the page too
+[ ] logout functionality not working

 === > SUNDAY
-[ ] check to make sure that you dont get logged out after submitting a selection [ ] logout functionality not working
+[ ] when you go to a random site it does not work, wont redirect [ ] seems to not persist if you change browsers!
 [ ] restrict various characters in username and password [ ] change bootstrap based on various browser sizes
 [ ] queen pictures need to stay consistent when window is sized down [ ] test out on mobile phone
-[ ] express session is not working currently
 [ ] update ranking secion description
 [ ] limit how many rankings are shown on screen
 [ ] update fadeLeft/Right annimate css depending on where you are clicking